ASTRON 98: Introduction to Python For Astronomers

 Important Notes

-- There is no penalty for late submissions within a two-week grace period of the original due date.
-If additional time is needed beyond the grace period, contact a member of the Python DeCal staff or email the Head Instructor Brianna Peck at bpeck114@berkeley.edu.
+• There is no penalty for late submissions within a two-week grace period of the original due date.
+If additional time is needed beyond the grace period, contact a member of the Python DeCal staff or email the Head Instructor Katherine Mora at katherinemora@berkeley.edu.

 While AI has become a powerful tool in recent years, please avoid over-reliance on AI for homework.
 AI can give you answers easily, but working through problems yourself is what builds skills needed for upper-division labs and research/industry.
-Misuse of AI-generated content will be treated as a violation of academic integrity and be reported.
+Misuse of AI-generated content will be treated as a violation of academic integrity and will be reported.
+Exams will also be entirely on pen and paper and based on the content explored in the homework, so keep that in mind.
+With great power comes great responsibility.
 With great power comes great responsibility

 Academic Misconduct